-Our hotels, including franchisees, are required to demonstrate continuous improvement around water management.
+Our hotels, including franchises, are required to demonstrate continuous improvement around water management.
 Through LightStay, every hotel in our portfolio is required to regularly report and monitor all sources of water use against an improvement goal.
 In addition to this, hotels are required to always have an active water-related sustainability improvement project registered.
 We have created resources, which are available to all, to engage hotels in more efficient water management.
 These are relaunched each year through Hilton's 'Earth Week' in March, a week in which all hotels are encouraged to raise awareness with their teams and review their plans to reduce their environmental impacts.
 The resources include tips on how to reduce water use, a training course about both the importance of water and what Team Members can do to conserve it, as well as a video which explains water stewardship.
-Hilton's long-term response strategy to address high- risk geographic regions is addressed in ou 2025 Water Stewardship Commitment.
-By 2025, Hilton will adopt water stewardship throughout our value chain and, in regions where water stress is most acute, we will leverage Hilton's innovation and influence to drive positive change where it is most needed.
-We will do this through a comprehensive and coordinated water stewardship strategy that focuses on the following areas of our value chain: (1) hotels and guests, (2) suppliers and services, and (3) communities and watersheds.
+Hilton's long-term strategy to address high-risk geographic regions is addressed in our 2025 Water Stewardship Commitment and our 2030 Travel with Purpose Goals.
+We will achieve these goals through a comprehensive and coordinated water stewardship strategy that focuses on the following areas of our value chain: (1) hotels and guests, (2) suppliers and services, and (3) communities and watersheds.